Relkayam/Beginners-Book-O-WDS-Design/content/branch_calculation.md

 ### 6.1 Sensitivity Analysis

-Systematically vary pipe diameters to understand:
-- Impact on minimum system pressure
-- Changes in total head loss
-- Velocity distribution effects
-- Economic implications
+You can systematically vary pipe diameters to understand their impact on system pressures and velocities.
+This helps in identifying the most critical pipes in the network.

-### 6.2 Design Scenarios
+### 6.2 Optimization Input

-Consider multiple operating conditions:
-- **Average Day Demand**: Typical consumption patterns
-- **Peak Hour Demand**: Maximum system stress
-- **Fire Flow Conditions**: Emergency capacity requirements
-- **Future Growth**: Projected demand increases

-### 6.3 Regulatory Compliance

-Ensure designs meet:
-- Local building codes and standards
-- Water utility design criteria
-- Environmental regulations
-- Safety requirements
+The calculated head losses and pressures are essential inputs for optimization algorithms that aim to find the least-cost design while satisfying all hydraulic constraints.
+This topic is covered in the next chapters.

 ---